rutger-speksnijder/restphp/README.md

 ## Todo
  - Different configuration for individual API's instead of one configuration file.
  - Support more HTTP methods
- - Create unit tests and add code coverage
+ - Extend unit tests and add code coverage

 ## License
 The MIT License (MIT)